Tyrrrz/Tyrrrz.me/src/data/blog-posts/additional-nuget-files-in-new-csproj/Post.md

 This will make sure the file is copied to the output directory when building or when referencing this project either directly or as a package.

+It will, however, not work if your package is referenced by a project using the older format.

 ## Solution for all project formats

-### Step 1: create a targets file

-You need to create a targets file that links your additional dependencies.
+To make it work for both old and new project formats, we can use an alternative approach that involves a custom `.targets` file that links the additional dependencies.

 This file should have the same name as the NuGet package.
 Let's pretend our project and package are both named _Example_, which means the targets file should be named _Example.targets_.

+The content of the file should look like this:

 ```xml
 <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">